Xeverous/the_website/website/pages/cpp/tutorials/beginner/06_preprocessor/04_include/include.rst

 - Some source files do not need headers as nothing uses their code elsewhere.
 This happens most commonly for ``main.cpp`` and files with tests.
 - Some headers do not need sources because they don't contain code requiring compilation.
 Such headers usually contain only constants, :cch:`inline` definitions or templates (which are implicitly :cch:`inline`).
-- Some headers may have multiple sources with the same name but different directory and only one specific source file is compiled depending on the selected platform.
+- Some headers may have multiple source files associated but only one specific source file is compiled depending on the selected platform (one of possible approaches for multiplatform code).
 - In most extreme case, some library projects are designed to be header-only.
 Such libraries don't require compilation and to use them it's enough to just provide path to the include directory in compiler's options.
-Boost (and many other template-heavy) projects practice it as templates by practical reasons have to be in headers.
+Boost (and many other template-heavy library projects) use this approach as templates by practical reasons have to be in headers and the lack of source files simplifies build management.

 :cch:`#include` guidelines
 ##########################